FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0.md

 ### 7 Solve the error of compiling GroupSigLib

- * During the compilation process, if the problem of compiling GroupSigLib fails, an error will be reported.
+ * During the compilation process, if the problem of compiling GroupSigLib fails, an error will be reported
 ```
 [ 24%] Performing configure step for 'GroupSigLib'
 -- GroupSigLib configure command succeeded.
 See also /root/FISCO-BCOS/deps/src/GroupSigLib-stamp/GroupSigLib-configure-*.log